gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Exit......
 A=Next program character
     Modifies..
 AF, HL

 Standard routine to fetch the next character from the program text.
 Register pair HL is incremented and the character placed in register A. If it is a space, TAB code (09H) or LF code (0AH) it is skipped over.
 If it is a statement separator (3AH) or end of line character (00H) the routine terminates with Flag Z,NC.
 If it is a digit from "0" to "9" the routine terminates with Flag NZ,C. If it is any other character apart from the numeric prefix tokens the routine terminates Flag NZ,NC.
-If the character is one of the numeric prefix tokens then it is placed in CONSAV and the operand copied to CONLO.
-The type code is placed in CONTYP and the address of the trailing program character in CONTXT.
+If the character is one of the numeric prefix tokens then it is placed in [CONSAV](#consav) and the operand copied to [CONLO](#conlo).
+The type code is placed in [CONTYP](#contyp) and the address of the trailing program character in CONTXT.

 <a name="46e8h"></a>

     Address...
 46E8H

-This routine is used by the Factor Evaluator and during detokenization to recover a numeric operand when one of the prefix tokens is returned by the CHRGTR standard routine.
-The prefix token is first taken from CONSAV, if it is anything but a line number or pointer token the operand is copied from CONLO to DAC and the type code copied from CONTYP to VALTYP.
-If it is a line number it is converted to single precision and placed in DAC (3236H).
+This routine is used by the Factor Evaluator and during detokenization to recover a numeric operand when one of the prefix tokens is returned by the [CHRGTR](#chrgtr) standard routine.
+The prefix token is first taken from [CONSAV](#consav), if it is anything but a line number or pointer token the operand is copied from [CONLO](#conlo) to [DAC](#dac) and the type code copied from [CONTYP](#contyp) to [VALTYP](#valtyp).
+If it is a line number it is converted to single precision and placed in [DAC](#dac) (3236H).
 If it is a pointer the original line number is recovered from the referenced program line, converted to single precision and placed in DAC (3236H).

 <a name="4718h"></a>

     Address...
 4718H

-This is the "DEFSTR" statement handler.
+This is the "`DEFSTR`" statement handler.
 Register E is loaded with the string type code (03H) and control drops into the general type definition routine.

 <a name="471bh"></a>

     Address...
 471BH

-This is the "DEFINT" statement handler.
+This is the "`DEFINT`" statement handler.
 Register E is loaded with the integer type code (02H) and control drops into the general type definition routine.

 <a name="471eh"></a>

     Address...
 471EH

-This is the "DEFSNG" statement handler.
+This is the "`DEFSNG`" statement handler.
 Register E is loaded with the single precision type code (04H) and control drops into the general type definition routine.

 <a name="4721h"></a>

     Address...
 4721H

-This is the "DEFDBL" statement handler.
-Register E is loaded with the double precision type code (08H) and the first range definition character checked (64A7H).
-If this is not upper case alphabetic a "Syntax error" is generated (4055H).
-If a "-" token (F2H) follows the second range definition character is taken and checked (64A7H), the difference between the two determines the number of entries in DEFTBL that are filled with the type code.
+This is the "`DEFDBL`" statement handler.
+Register E is loaded with the double precision type code (08H) and the first range definition character checked ([64A7H](#64a7h)).
+If this is not upper case alphabetic a "`Syntax error`" is generated ([4055H](#4055h)).
+If a "-" token (F2H) follows the second range definition character is taken and checked ([64A7H](#64a7h)), the difference between the two determines the number of entries in [DEFTBL](#deftbl) that are filled with the type code.

 <a name="4755h"></a>

     Address...
 4755H

 This routine evaluates an operand and converts it to an integer in register pair DE (520FH).
-If the operand is negative an "Illegal function call" error is generated.
+If the operand is negative an "`Illegal function call`" error is generated.

 <a name="475fh"></a>

     Address...
 475FH

-This routine is used by the statement handlers shown in the table at 43B5H to collect a single line number operand from the program text and convert it to an unsigned integer in register pair DE.
+This routine is used by the statement handlers shown in the table at [43B5H](#43b5h) to collect a single line number operand from the program text and convert it to an unsigned integer in register pair DE.
 If the first character in the text is a "."
-(2EH) the routine terminates with the contents of DOT.
-If it is one of the line number tokens (0DH or 0EH) the routine terminates with the contents of CONLO.
+(2EH) the routine terminates with the contents of [DOT](#dot).
+If it is one of the line number tokens (0DH or 0EH) the routine terminates with the contents of [CONLO](#conlo).
 Otherwise successive digits are taken and added to the product, with appropriate multiplications by ten, until a non-numeric character is found.

 <a name="479eh"></a>

     Address...
 479EH

-This is the "RUN" statement handler.
-If no line number operand is present in the program text the system is cleared (629AH) and control returns to the Runloop with register pair HL pointing to the start of the Program Storage Area.
-If a line number operand is present the system is cleared (62A1H) and control transfers to the "GOTO" statement handler (47E7H).
-Otherwise a following filename is assumed, for example RUN "CAS:FILE", and control transfers to the "LOAD" statement handler (6B5BH);
+This is the "`RUN`" statement handler.
+If no line number operand is present in the program text the system is cleared ([629AH](#629ah)) and control returns to the Runloop with register pair HL pointing to the start of the Program Storage Area.
+If a line number operand is present the system is cleared (62A1H) and control transfers to the "`GOTO`" statement handler (47E7H).
+Otherwise a following filename is assumed, for example `RUN "CAS:FILE"`, and control transfers to the "`LOAD`" statement handler ([6B5BH](#6b5bh));

 <a name="47b2h"></a>

     Address...
 47B2H

-This is the "GOSUB" statement handler.
-After checking that stack space is available (625EH) the line number operand is collected and placed in register pair DE (4769H).
-The seven byte parameter block is then pushed onto the stack and control transfers to the "GOTO" handler (47EBH).
+This is the "`GOSUB`" statement handler.
+After checking that stack space is available ([625EH](#625eh)) the line number operand is collected and placed in register pair DE (4769H).
+The seven byte parameter block is then pushed onto the stack and control transfers to the "`GOTO`" handler (47EBH).
 The parameter block is made up of the following:

     2 bytes ...
 End of statement address
     2 bytes ...
 Current line number
     2 bytes ...
 0000H
     1 byte  ...
 GOSUB token (8DH)

-The parameter block remains on the stack until a "RETURN" statement is executed.
+The parameter block remains on the stack until a "`RETURN`" statement is executed.
 It is then used to determine the original program text position after which it is discarded.

 <a name="47cfh"></a>

     Address...
 47CFH

-This routine is used by the Runloop interrupt processor (6389H) to create a "GOSUB" type parameter block on the Z80 stack.
-An interrupt block is identical to a normal block except that the two zero bytes shown above are replaced by the address of the device's entry in TRPTBL.
-This address will be used by the "RETURN" statement handler to update the device's interrupt status once a subroutine has terminated.
+This routine is used by the Runloop interrupt processor ([6389H](#6389h)) to create a "`GOSUB`" type parameter block on the Z80 stack.
+An interrupt block is identical to a normal block except that the two zero bytes shown above are replaced by the address of the device's entry in [TRPTBL](#trptbl).
+This address will be used by the "`RETURN`" statement handler to update the device's interrupt status once a subroutine has terminated.
 After pushing the parameter block control transfers to the Runloop to execute the program line whose address is supplied in register pair DE.

 <a name="47e8h"></a>

     Address...
 47E8H

-This is the "GOTO" statement handler.
+This is the "`GOTO`" statement handler.
 The line number operand is collected (4769H) and placed in register pair HL.
 If it is a pointer control transfers immediately to the Runloop to begin execution at the new program text position.
 Otherwise the line number is compared with the current line number to determine the starting position for the program text search.
-If it is greater the search starts from the end of this line (4298H), if it is smaller it starts from the beginning of the Program Text Area (4295H).
-If the referenced line cannot be found an "Undefined line number" error is generated (481CH).
+If it is greater the search starts from the end of this line (4298H), if it is smaller it starts from the beginning of the Program Text Area ([4295H](#4295h)).
+If the referenced line cannot be found an "`Undefined line number`" error is generated ([481CH](#481ch)).
 Otherwise the line number operand is replaced by the referenced program line's address and its token changed to the pointer type (5583H).
 Control then transfers to the Runloop to execute the referenced program line.

 <a name="481ch"></a>

     Address...
 481CH

-This is the "Undefined line number" error generator.
+This is the "`Undefined line number`" error generator.

 <a name="4821h"></a>

     Address...
 4821H

-This is the "RETURN" statement handler.
-A dummy loop Variable address is placed in register pair DE and the Z80 stack searched (3FE2H) to find the first parameter block not belonging to a "FOR" loop, this section of stack is then discarded.
-If no "GOSUB" token (8DH) is found at this point a "RETURN without GOSUB" error is generated.
+This is the "`RETURN`" statement handler.
+A dummy loop Variable address is placed in register pair DE and the Z80 stack searched ([3FE2H](#3fe2h)) to find the first parameter block not belonging to a "`FOR`" loop, this section of stack is then discarded.
+If no "`GOSUB`" token (8DH) is found at this point a "`RETURN without GOSUB`" error is generated.

-The next two bytes are then taken from the block, if they are non-zero the block was generated by an interrupt and the temporary "STOP" condition is removed (633EH).
-The program text is then examined, if anything follows the "RETURN" token itself it is assumed to be a line number operand and control transfers to the "GOTO" handler (47E8H).
+The next two bytes are then taken from the block, if they are non-zero the block was generated by an interrupt and the temporary "`STOP`" condition is removed ([633EH](#633eh)).
+The program text is then examined, if anything follows the "`RETURN`" token itself it is assumed to be a line number operand and control transfers to the "`GOTO`" handler ([47E8H](#47e8h)).
 Otherwise the old line number and program text address are taken from the block and control returns to the Runloop.

 <a name="485bh"></a>

     Address...
 485BH

-This is the "DATA" statement handler.
+This is the "`DATA`" statement handler.
 The program text is skipped over until a statement separator (3AH) or end of line character (00H) is found.
-This routine is also the "REM" and "ELSE" statement handler via the entry point at 485DH, in this case only the end of line character acts as a terminator.
+This routine is also the "`REM`" and "`ELSE`" statement handler via the entry point at 485DH, in this case only the end of line character acts as a terminator.

 <a name="4880h"></a>